Online Master of City Planning

 The University of Cincinnati’s Master of City Planning, launching in Spring 2026, is a 30-credit-hour, fully online graduate program designed for experienced professionals aiming to advance in urban planning.
 Shape the future of urban spaces with a flexible format, a curriculum aligned with industry needs, and expert faculty.
 This program equips students with the skills and knowledge to lead in the dynamic field of urban development.

-Is a Master of City Planning Degree Right for Me?
+Master of City Planning Program Highlights

-City planning is a dynamic and rapidly changing field, with an increasing need for forward-thinking, strategic leaders.
-The Master of City Planning (MCP) is designed for professionals seeking to advance their careers.
 Whether you’re in local government, private consulting, or a non-profit organization, this program provides the skills and knowledge to address complex urban challenges related to real estate, transportation, or sustainability.
 Graduates are prepared to shape communities by influencing land use, economic development, infrastructure, environmental policy, and social initiatives.
 If you’re a mid-career professional looking to make a more significant impact in urban planning, the MCP program is built for you.

-- 100% Online & Flexible – Study at your own pace with both part-time and full-time options.
+- 100% Online & Flexible: Study at your own pace with both part-time and full-time options.

-- Accelerated Completion – Complete your degree in as little as five semesters, with up to five years to complete the program.
+- Accelerated Completion: Complete your degree in as little as five semesters, with up to five years to complete the program.

-- Affordable & Competitive – Benefit from a lower cost per credit hour.
+- Affordable & Competitive: Benefit from a lower cost per credit hour.

 An Enrollment Services Advisor will guide you through the application and admission process.
 Each student is assigned a dedicated advisor who can answer questions, offer guidance, and assist with your specific educational needs.